 Her nieces and nephews are Joyce (Bodie) Planck Stevens, Beverly (Kevin) Planck Reber, John Darrell, Jr. (Stacey) Lambert, Joel (Ashley) Rochet, Christopher (Linda) Lambert, Brett Lambert, Ryan (Jodi) Plank, Olivia Paige (Thomas) Planck Sloas, Joshua (Melissa) Plank, Andy (Savannah) Plank, and Eric Plank.

 The family extends special thanks to Rite Aid Pharmacy, St. Claire Hospice, and U.K. Radiology in Morehead.

 Due to COVID-19 requirements set forth by Governor Andy Beshear, private family visitation will be held Wednesday, March 25, 2020, at Northcutt & Son Home for Funerals followed by a private graveside service at Brown Cemetery with Brother Willie Skaggs officiating.
 A public Celebration of Life for extended family and friends will be held at a later date.

 In lieu of flowers, throws, candles and such, please make donations to MCCC Mountain Haven Emergency Youth Shelter, Attention Teresa Forman, 1034 East Main Street, Morehead, KY 40351.

 Northcutt & Son Home for Funerals, 400 Fraley Drive, Morehead, KY 40351 is caring for arrangements.

 View memorial tribute or sign guestbook at www.northcuttandson.com

-To plant a tree in memory of Kim (Plank) Henderson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Kim (Plank) Henderson, please visit our floral store.